3D television: Displaying technologies

 In a CEATEC 2011 exhibition, Hitachi released glasses-free 3D projection systems that use a set of 24 projectors, lenses, and translucent half mirrors to superimpose 3D images with a horizontal viewing angle of 60 degrees and a vertical viewing angle of 30 degrees.
-Besides Hitachi, Sony is also working on similar technologies.
+Sony is also working on similar technologies.

 Single-view displays project only one stereo pair at a time.
 Multi-view displays either use head tracking to change the view depending on the viewing angle, or simultaneous projection of multiple independent views of a scene for multiple viewers (automultiscopic).
 Such multiple views can be created on the fly using the 2D-plus-depth format.